Calvinuhh/calvinuhh/README.md

 My experience with TypeScript allows me to develop more robust, maintainable, and scalable applications.
 I've worked on building APIs using TypeScript as part of my ongoing improvement and professionalization process.

-I'm currently developing automations with the n8n tool, integrating Artificial Intelligence models such as those from OpenAI, to leverage the potential of AI in business process automation.
+I'm currently developing automations with the n8n tool, integrating Artificial Intelligence models such as those from OpenAI, to leverage the potential of AI in automating processes with different approaches.

 <h3 align="left">Connect with me:</h3>
 <p align="left">